How It Works | The Children's Business Fair UK

 • Judges will evaluate how much of the business reflects their own work (versus parents’).

-• We started with the Children’s Business Fair in Guildford.
+• We started in November 2018, with the Guildford Children’s Business Fair UK, where we hosted 12 businesses selling to 375 customers.

-• In 2025, we decided to rebrand to a name that is more age-neutral.
+• In 2025, we decided to rebrand to a more age-neutral name to allow us to grow with our entrepreneurs.

-• 2025 marked a new chapter in the UK with a brand overhaul.
-We stay close to the same crucial values that Jeff and Laura first established.
+• 2025 marked a new chapter in the UK with a brand overhaul, but we are proud to stay close to the same crucial values that Jeff and Laura first established.